 A study on mining injuries in the U.S. found that workplace injuries grew by 6% the Monday after daylight savings time.
 The injuries were also much more severe, and increased the number of work days lost due to injury by 67%.
 Productivity also dwindles as further research suggests that workers also tend to “cyberloaf” and engage in non-work-related activities more frequently on the Monday after daylight savings.

-Researchers at John Hopkins decided to determine how the loss of one hour of sleep impacted drivers.
+Researchers at Johns Hopkins decided to determine how the loss of one hour of sleep impacted drivers.
 After analyzing 21 years of data from the National Highway Traffic Safety Administration on fatal car crashes, it was revealed that the number of accidents increased.
 The average number of accidents increased to more than 83 on Monday after daylight savings, compared to 78 on a typical Monday.

 The study did not indicate an increase in crashes on the Sunday after daylight savings, but that is likely due to the fact that many do not have to go into work early in the morning on Sundays.